On Borel subalgebras of quantum groups: The structure of the graded algebra of a right coideal subalgebra

-As a third criterion we prove the assertion about $U^-[w]$ for $w=us_{\alpha_i}$ by direct calculation.
-In general, it is not easy to relate the coproduct of a reflected element to the coproduct of the original element, but we can obtain enough information under a multiplicity-zero condition.
+A by-hand method we have explored is the direct computation of character shifts in particularly nice cases: In general, it is hard to relate the coproduct of a reflected element to the coproduct of the original element, but we can obtain enough information under a multiplicity-zero condition.
 It enters through the following formulae: